markstringer-dti/markstringer-dti.github.io/dti.md

 But neither of these guys was a match for the clerks.
 There were a lot of clerks.
 They'd seen that this software would make their lives much easier.
 We improved the accessibility, but we went live with what we had.
 We submitted the software to outside security testing.
 We addressed some issues, but we went live with some others still being looked at.

-Putting bad, barely working software in front of real users completely changed the project.
+Putting bad, software that just about worked in front of real users completely changed the project.

 ### Connections

 I'm going to talk about cars for bit now.
 Trust me.
 It's relevant.

-Showing barely working software to the clerks had created this magical thing.
+Showing working software to the clerks had created this magical thing.
 It's a thing that gets talked about when people talk about different ways of doing Agile.
 Ways of doing Agile like Lean, which is Agile, but for manufacturing.
 What is this magical thing?
 It's called "pull".

 You may have heard the saying "just in time."
 It's a strategy for managing supply chains in all kinds of industries.
 One industry that has perfected this approach to managing its work is the Japanese car industry, and particularly the Toyota car company.

 The Toyota company succeeded because from the start it understood one thing.
 It's senior engineers realised it just wasn't possible to make cars in Japan in the way they were being made in the 1920's in America.
 Why?
 Because Japan's economy at the time was tiny.
 It went in cycles of good and bad times.
 There were booms but they were always followed by busts.

-So from very early on, Toyota matched the rate that it made cars to the level of demand for cars that it saw from the market.
-Over nearly a hundred years, that process has become very sophisticated.
+So from very early on, Toyota matched the rate that it made cars to the level of demand for cars.
+The market decided how many cars it made.
+Over nearly a hundred years, that process has become very developed.
 The result is that many different kinds of cars, with the many different extras that modern cars have, can roll off the production line of the same plant.
 The cars that come out of the factory almost precisely match the demand outside it.

 Each car is *pulled* off the production line by a specific request for a car which comes from a dealer, which in the end comes from a customer.